-A majority of the members of our board of directors, and all of the members of the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, the Capital Committee, and the Conflicts Committee are independent as such term is defined pursuant to NYSE listing standards and as affirmatively determined by our board of directors.
+A majority of the members of our board of directors, and all of the members of the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Capital Committee are independent as such term is defined by the NYSE and as affirmatively determined by our board of directors.

 Pursuant to our corporate governance guidelines and the NYSE's listing standards, for a director to be deemed independent, in addition to satisfying certain bright-line criteria, the board of directors must affirmatively determine that a director has no material relationship with us (either directly or as a partner, stockholder or officer of an organization that has a relationship with us).
 After broadly considering all relevant facts and circumstances, the board of directors has affirmatively determined that Messrs.
-Buchanan, Cantrell, Keogler, McDowell, Moss and Woody satisfy the bright-line criteria and that none has a material relationship with us that would interfere with such person's ability to exercise independent judgment as a member of the board.
+Buchanan, Cantrell, Keogler, McDowell, Moss, Swope, and Woody satisfy the bright-line criteria and that none has a relationship (material or otherwise) with us that would interfere with such person's ability to exercise independent judgment as a member of the board.
 None of these directors has ever served as (or is related to) an employee of our company or any of our predecessors or acquired companies, or received any compensation from us or any such other entities except for compensation directly related to service as a director.
 Therefore, our board of directors affirmatively determined that Messrs.
-Buchanan, Cantrell, Keogler, McDowell, Moss and Woody are independent as such term is defined by the NYSE listing standards.
+Buchanan, Cantrell, Keogler, McDowell, Moss, Swope, and Woody are independent as such term is defined by the NYSE.